BrainLesion/deep_quality_estimation/README.md

 > [!NOTE]
-The model here is not the original model presented in the paper.
+The model in this package differs from the one presented in the paper.
 Instead, it is trained based on individual radiologists' ratings.
-This way, the model has a chance to learn the variance between radiologists' estimates.
+This way, the model can learn the variance between radiologists' estimates.
 It outperforms the model presented in the paper on the test set.

+> [!NOTE]
+The model is biased to overestimate segmentation quality as it was mainly trained on high-quality segmentations and was exposed to only a few bad samples.

 ## Installation